-As we discussed in the chapter introduction, raw data often needs summarizing to provide meaningful insights.
-One of the most fundamental summaries is simply counting things: How many customers do we have?
+Raw data often requires summarizing to provide valuable information.
+One of the primary summaries is simply counting things: How many customers do we have?
 How many orders were placed yesterday?
 How many unique products were sold?
-SQL provides a dedicated aggregate function for this: COUNT
+SQL provides a dedicated aggregate function for this: COUNT.

-simply counts the total number of rows in a table or a result set defined by a WHERE
+COUNT(*)The most straightforward use of COUNT is with an asterisk (*).
+COUNT(*) simply counts the total number of rows in a table or a result set defined by a WHERE clause.

 Syntax: